ntustison/ANTsXMouseBrainMapping/Manuscript/declarations.md

 __Software availability.__
 -->

-__Data availability.__ All data used in this work are publicly available.
-The DevCCF atlas is available at \url{https://kimlab.io/brain-map/DevCCF/}.
+__Data availability.__ All data and doftware used in this work are publicly available.
+The DevCCF atlas is available at
-Additionally, all software discussed is publicly available.
-ANTsPy and ANTsR are available through GitHub at the ANTsX Ecosystem (\url{https://github.com/ANTsX}).
+\url{https://kimlab.io/brain-map/DevCCF/}.
+ANTsPy, ANTsR, ANTsPyNet, and ANTsRNet are available through GitHub at the ANTsX Ecosystem (\url{https://github.com/ANTsX}).
 A GitHub repository specific to the work discussed in the manuscript was created and is available at
 \url{https://github.com/ntustison/DevCCF-Velocity-Flow}.